 Profits and mortgage costs can be managed by transferring the beneficial ownership in property using a Declaration of Trust.
 The optimal split ensures both spouses utilise up to their full annual allowance as basic rate tax-payers.
 Once this is fully utilised it can make sense to form a Limited Company and register it as a member of a mixed partnership and possibly transfer some beneficial ownership to that too.
 To decide when to consider switching fully to a Limited Company status please see this linked article.

 HMRC’s default position for taxation of rental income from jointly owned properties is that rental profit is split 50/50.
 This can be amended to any share (e.g. 99%/1%) subject to a Declaration of Trust and filing a Form 17 with HMRC within 60 days.
 Note that transfers to anybody other than a spouse could trigger Capital Gains Tax becoming payable.

 Where property is owned by one person a Declaration of Trust can also be used to split the beneficial ownership.
-In that case Form 17 would not be applicable but HMRC would need to be informed of the arrangement and you would each need to complete tax returns for your share of rental profits in future years.Show Form To Book A Tax Planning Consultation
+In that case Form 17 would not be applicable but HMRC would need to be informed of the arrangement and you would each need to complete tax returns for your share of rental profits in future years.Show Book a Tax Planning Consultation